FarzanehZareian/Unity-Mixed-Reality-Crack-Recognition/README.md

-# Mixed reality-based masonry crack classification and segmentation using HoloLens 2
+# Mixed reality-based masonry crack classification and segmentation using Microsoft HoloLens 2